FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/object_get_property.md

 When set to `ZX_EXCEPTION_STATE_HANDLED`, closing the exception handle will finish exception processing and resume the underlying thread.
-`ZX_EXCEPTION_STATE_TRY_NEXT` will instead continue exception processing by trying the next handler in order.
+When set to `ZX_EXCEPTION_STATE_TRY_NEXT`, closing the exception handle will continue exception processing by trying the next handler in order.
+When set to `ZX_EXCEPTION_STATE_THREAD_EXIT`, closing the exception handle will cause the thread that generated the exception to exit.

 ### ZX_PROP_EXCEPTION_STRATEGY